Degree Days

 SIMAP degree day data source:

 The SIMAP degree day data comes from NOAA’s National Weather Service Climate Prediction Center Degree Day Statistics.
 Annual degree day values are calculated as an annual average total from locations within each state.
-Becuase NOAA's Degree Days Statistics are accumulated differently (from NOAA: "The "heating year" during which heating degree days are accumulated extends from July 1st to June 30th and the "cooling year" during which cooling degree data are accumulated extends from January 1st to December 31st."), SIMAP has taken this data and done calculations to align the timeframe of both heating and cooling degree days.
-Heating, Cooling, and Total Degree Day data in SIMAP is presented on a fiscal fear basis, from July 1st to June 30th.
+Because NOAA's Degree Days Statistics are accumulated differently (from NOAA: "The "heating year" during which heating degree days are accumulated extends from July 1st to June 30th and the "cooling year" during which cooling degree data are accumulated extends from January 1st to December 31st."), SIMAP has taken this data and done calculations to align the timeframe of both heating and cooling degree days.
+Heating, Cooling, and Total Degree Day data in SIMAP is presented on a fiscal year basis, from July 1st to June 30th.

 Customized site specific degree day data may be found and used outside of SIMAP using…